 For years I ignored salad burnet in my mother’s garden.
 The dainty, toothed leaflets caught my attention, but I thought it was rather a waste of space: small and monochromatic with an odd, sparse little flower, when there was a flower at all.
 Then one day I tasted it.
 That soft, thin leaf knocked me over with a happy, clean cucumber flavour.
 Now I pine after this little herb.
 Its tidy habit seems cute, the tiny reddish flowers adorable, its hardiness admirable.
 If I grew it, I could put the leaves in salads, in cool summer drinks, in cream cheese, in soups.
 This summer I’ll ask my mom to slip me a bit of the root, and she’ll be delighted.
 Moms—and gardeners—are like that.

-• Pruning: Cut back to prevent flowering and encourage young leaves, which have the best flavor.
+- Pruning: Cut back to prevent flowering and encourage young leaves, which have the best flavour.

 Pests and diseases